What will you make?

 Bees for flowers; flowers for bees

-19 May 2020 is World Bee Day, the day we remember how important bees are for the survival of the planet.
+19 May 2020 was World Bee Day, the day we remember how important bees are for the survival of the planet.

 Bees, along with other pollinators like butterflies, bugs, birds and bats, help plants reproduce.
-70% of our vegetables and fruit are produced thanks to their great job, so humans also need bees.
-Without them, we wouldn’t have peaches, watermelons, apples, almonds, broccoli, squash, cucumber, onions, and so many other yummy essential foods!
+70% of our vegetables and fruit are produced thanks to their great job, so humans need bees.
+Without them, we wouldn’t have so many other yummy foods.

-Unfortunately, bees need our help.
-Deforestation, pollution and urbanisation have destroyed much of their habitat, so they struggle to find the pollen and nectar they eat.
-In London, where there is so much concrete, even a small pot of flowers, or some wild flowers in a park can help.
-So whether you it’s in your garden or window box, on your balcony or any patch of earth in your neighbourhood, let's help our bees!
+But bees need our help.
+In London, where there is so much concrete, even a small pot of flowers can help.
+So whether you it’s in your garden or window box, on your balcony or any patch of earth you can find safely, let's help our bees!

 Next week we celebrate BIODIVERSTY!
 That means celebrating life in all its forms.
 We need biodiversity, and need to protect habitats as much as possible and even create new ones to help different creatures survive.